Table of Contents

 Risks And Complications

-Just like other surgical procedures, breast augmentation also comes with a few common risks and around 50% of women experience some kind of complications after undergoing it.
+Just like other surgical procedures, breast augmentation also comes with a few common risks, and around 50% of women experience some complications after undergoing it.
 These include:

 - Painful breasts